Microsoft/azure-docs.pt-pt/articles/billing/billing-review-service-usage-api.md

 ---
-title: Examinar o uso de recursos do serviço do Azure com a API REST | Microsoft Docs
+title: Analisar a utilização dos recursos do serviço do Azure com a API REST | Microsoft Docs
-description: Saiba como usar as APIs REST do Azure para examinar o uso de recursos de serviço do Azure.
+description: Saiba como utilizar as APIs REST do Azure para analisar a utilização dos recursos do serviço do Azure.
 services: billing
 documentationcenter: na
 author: lleonard-msft